SaifKhan1748/geopolitical-oil-india-economy/README.md

 Built as an end-to-end data science project demonstrating the full pipeline: raw data → cleaning → EDA → feature engineering → ML → time series → deployment.

-⭐ If you found this useful, please star the repository.

----

-*Data covers January 2020 – May 2026 | Analysis for educational purposes | Not financial advice*